- This event has passed.

 John and Bonnie Duma Garden

 To step into Bonnie Duma’s garden is to step into an idea center for adding flair to outdoor spaces with repurposed antiques and thrift store finds.
 Her decors are artistic and clever and full of rustic charm.
 Just for starters, unique plant containers are everywhere and bursting with eye-catching flora.
 What do you do with an antique bed?
 Take it outside and “quilt” it with plants of course.
 (Bonnie, it appears, has redefined what a raised bed garden is.)
-As you wonder through the different rooms in Bonnie’s garden, your head will be swimming with ideas to dress up your own outdoor areas using old things in new ways.
+As you wander through the different rooms in Bonnie’s garden, your head will be swimming with ideas to dress up your own outdoor areas using old things in new ways.

 A Kansas girl who grew up on a family farm, the garden also has a farm theme here and there.
 Bonnie loves honoring her Kansas roots and places special importance on repurposing items from her family farm.
 Her biggest venture was hauling tons of the hand-quarried limestone from the foundation of her great grandparents’ barn in north central Kansas.
 Her garden now boasts a retaining wall made from stone quarried over 100 years ago.
 You may be inspired to take another look at those family heirlooms gathering dust in your own attic and basement.